adamk72/cw721_receiving_messages/course-02-cw721/lesson-01_cw721-basics/exercise-01/exercise-01.md

 What we'll be creating over this course is a contract that generates NFTs.
 It's important to note that the contract is, by itself, *not* an NFT.
 Rather, it is the generator of NFTs.
 Through a function that is typically called `Mint`, the contract creates tokens that represent the NFTs.
 Thus, an NFT contract is actually a list of NFTs, each of which could be said to have an an owner (the person who paid for the NFT, typically).

 ## CW721 Specification Details
-The CW721 spec is broken into four sections, each of which we'll be exploring over this lesson and the broader course.
+The CW721 spec is broken into four sections, each of which we'll be exploring over this lesson and the broader work in <Course>.

 - Messages, which are the executable functions for the contract and include `TransferNft`, `SendNft`, `Approve`, and `Revoke`.
 - Queries, which are for making inquires to the contract and include `OwnerOf`, `Approval`, `AllOperators` and `NumTokens`.